7.3 Participating State institutions

 - it is or was a body established for a public purpose (whether or not the body is incorporated) by or under a law of a state that is participating in the Scheme, or

-- meets any other criteria prescribed by the NRS Rules for being a State institution under the Scheme
+- is prescribed by the NRS Rules as being a State institution under the Scheme.

 What is not a State institution?